Updated January 2018

 * If you never have to fold the stroller, this is a moot point for you.

-Bottom line: The Donkey is an innovative side-by-side with a nice ride, a sharp look, and incredible storage space (in singles mode ONLY).
-As a double, it’s still narrow and nimble, but the small seats won’t last you more than 3-4 years — and the storage is average.
+Bottom line: The Donkey is an innovative side-by-side with a nice ride, a sharp look, and good storage space.
+As a double, it’s still narrow and nimble, but the small seats won’t last you more than 3-4 years.
 The folding is sloppy, so I would personally expect more for this price.